aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/bedrock_apis/03_knowledgebases_api.md

 - How to use [Amazon Bedrock Agents](04_agents_api.md)
 - How to use [Amazon Bedrock Guardrails](02_guardrails_api.md)
-- To further explore the capabilities of Amazon Bedrock Knowledge Bases, refer [RAG and Knowledge Bases](../../rag/knowledge-bases/)
+- To further explore the capabilities of Amazon Bedrock Knowledge Bases, refer [RAG and Knowledge Bases](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/rag/knowledge-bases){:target="_blank"}

+<h2>Clean up</h2>

+This notebook does not require any cleanup or additional deletion of resources.